 Perhaps the Mazzella's story that touched me most was one on how he had read somewhere when he was a child that there is a pot of gold where a rainbow touches the ground.
 As you can imagine, he believed it.
 So one evening during his childhood years when he spotted a rainbow curving majestically across the sky, he ran towards the point where the rainbow seemed to be touching the ground.
 But alas!
 However fast he ran, he didn't reach the place because the rainbow would keep on shifting.

-Mazzella says that that wasn't the last time he had chased after elusive treasure.
+Mazzella said that that wasn't the last time he had chased after elusive treasure.
 Over the years, he has gone after fame, money, and even relationships that he thought would bring him lasting happiness but none ever did.
 He concluded in the story that he has finally found the true treasure that never fades.
 And that treasure is the love of God which is free for all.
 Mazzella has accepted that treasure in his heart and he is endeavoring to share it with others.
+Quite an inspiring story.

 So inspiring did I find Mazzella's stories to be that I plagiarized them and posted them on my blog.
 Some of my readers commented on how motivating the stories were.
-If only they knew where I had extracted them from!
+I just thank God that they never got to know where I had extracted them from.

 Later on in 2014 after getting hold of Mazzella's email address, I sent him an email in which I commended him for his exemplary stories.
 He replied to the email and asked me if he could include me in his mailing list.
 I gladly accepted to be part of the list.
 Since then, he has been emailing me a story every week without fail.
 And, my dear reader, that's how Mazzella and I became friends.